jazzband/django-dbbackup/README.rst

 Tests
 =====

-Tests are stored in :mod:`dbbackup.tests` and for run them you must launch:
+Tests are stored in `dbbackup.tests` and for run them you must launch:

 ::